Proposed ordinance regulating sober living homes to be presented in Committee

 Sober living homes have become somewhat controversial in Lexington over the last year or so.
 Many predominantly low-income and Black neighborhoods in Lexington have seen a growth in the number of sober living homes.
 Longtime residents of these neighborhoods report instances of noise issues and erratic behavior from residents.
 Linda Blackford of the Lexington Herald-Leader recently wrote an op-ed that shares the experience of Black Lexington residents concerned about the growh of sober living homes.

-Mayor Linda Gorton and District 1 Councilmember Tyler Morton are proposing a new ordinance that will regulate sober living homes in Lexington.
+Mayor Linda Gorton’s Administration presented the first draft of a new ordinance that would regulate sober living homes in Lexington.
 The federal Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA) prevent cities and states from passing laws that would make it harder for those in recovery to have equal access to housing, so the City cannot restrict the density or availability of sober living homes.

 However, cities and states can require sober living home operators to obtain certifications and licenses to rent their properties out, and can impose fines for noncompliance.